SnowPowerCore/.NET-Custom-Console-App-Template/README.md

 ## A template for Visual Studio Code .NET Console App environment
-Create it using this extension: [Project Templates by cantonios](https://marketplace.visualstudio.com/items?itemName=cantonios.project-templates).
+Create a new project with this template using this extension: [Project Templates by cantonios](https://marketplace.visualstudio.com/items?itemName=cantonios.project-templates).